using-system/ProcessMyMedia/ProcessMyMedia.Samples/Samples/Encoding/README.md

 ```
 ## Encoding a asset with a custom preset

-The sample encode a file with multiple BuiltInPresets.
+The sample :

+1. Encode an asset with a custom Azure Media Encoder Preset.
+2. Download the output asset
+2. Delete the output asset

 ```c#
 public class EncodeAssetWithCustomPresetWorkflow : IWorkflow<EncodeAssetWithCustomPresetWorkflowData>